 Hardware

-Laptop I: Gigabyte U4 UD.
+Semi-Retired Laptop I: Gigabyte U4 UD.
 I got this after my previous laptop broke in summer 2022, and I absolutely love it.
-I hope to continue using this for a lifetime.
+I hope to continue using this for a lifetime (though if you’re seeing where this text is, I clearly did not - its ever-shrinking battery life got the better of it).
 It’s light and decently powerful, and it has served me through my undergraduate career.
 I am so glad I did not pursue the topic of a MacBook further and got this instead, as it was really what kicked off my interest in Linux (though I’m still missing out on the iMessage wave *insert copium here*).

 Peripherals: the hopes is that these should last me for life - I’ve used both for at least a year (admittedly, the mouse more so than the keyboards) and they’re holding up great.